Collective for Research and

 "Knowing Our Rights is designed as a tool for activists engaged in lobbying and advocacy related to women's rights within the family at the policy level as well as in communities.
 It covers twenty-six topics relevant to marriage and divorce, including the status of children.
 The study is a cross comparative analysis of the diversities and commonalities of laws and customs across the Muslim world."

-Action to Reach Rural Women in the NENA region, the Near East and North Africa
+Program of Action to Reach Rural Women in the Near East and North Africa (NENA) Region

 The Pursuit of Gender Equality in Post-War Iraq "Recently released report by Women for Women International, based on a 2004 survey intended to represent the three largest governorates, Bagdad, Mosul, and Basra in Iraq, excluding the provinces of Erbil, Sulaymaniyah and Dohuk." http://topics.developmentgateway.org/gender/rc/ItemDetail.do~1029817?intcmp=700